 We took another holiday, using the TGV instead of flying as our mode of transport, in August, as our attempts to keep air miles down continues.

 But as we zoomed through the French countryside at 180 MPH, we wondered how efficient is the TGV, really?
 Or have we just bought into the hype that it is more efficient than flying?
-After all, I've never seen any hard statistics other than soft evidence provided by The Guardian and various news sources.
-So we've been told by journalists (not to be believed for the most part) that train travel is significantly greener, but with the electricity required to hurl a TGV through the countryside, and electricity plants being a major contributor to green house gases, what was real, non-hype comparison?
+I've never seen any statistics other than soft evidence provided by The Guardian and various news sources.
+We've been told by journalists that train travel is significantly greener, but with the electricity required to hurl a TGV through the countryside, and electricity plants being a major contributor to green house gases, what was a real, non-hype comparison?

 Or was my sudden skepticism just an excuse to trade the 5 1/2 hours on the stuffy train in for 1 hour on a plane?
 (Always fun going down and an absolute pain coming back.)